 Cancer of the vulva is rare.
-Just over 1,300 women are diagnosed with it each year in the UK.
-Vulval cancer is sometimes called vulvar cancer and can affect any part of the external female sex organs.
+About 1,300 women are diagnosed with it each year in the UK.
+It can affect anyone who has a vulva.
+This includes women, trans men and people assigned female at birth.

 Types of vulval cancer